 Bright Yellow

 When paired with a bright shade of yellow, the two-color combos will make a statement.
-Before proceeding with painting your walls, just make sure you check the wall paint’s tone first.
+Before proceeding with painting your walls, make sure you check the wall paint’s tone first.
 For example, warm yellow tones work best with dark brown floors.
-Experiment with different yellow hues to see which pairs best with your particular flooring.
+Experiment with yellow hues to see which pairs best with your flooring.

 Beige for Contrast